3 yellow robots sitting as the table and creating AI agents

 The agents also play an essential role in improving risk management for banks and fintech companies by providing real-time monitoring, predictive analytics, and automated replies.

 Thanks to continuous surveillance of financial transactions, the system can identify anomalies and potential risks.
-Moreover, with machine learning (ML) the agents can analyze previous actions and real-time data to forecast possible risks and propose mitigation strategies to avoid losses.
+Moreover, with machine learning (ML) the agents analyze previous actions and real-time data to forecast possible risks and propose mitigation strategies to avoid losses.

 Benefit #6: Innovation and competitive advantage